LiamHoogstad/Group_9_GDP/README.md

 - Run the application with:
   -- python app.py

-# Backed Code Explanation:
+# Backend Code Explanation:

 This code represents a backend application developed using Flask, a popular Python web framework.
 It integrates various functionalities including user management, file upload, and interaction with MongoDB.
 Below is a brief explanation of the key parts of this code:

 #### Imports and Initial Setup:

 - Various libraries are imported for handling web requests, security, file management, and database interactions.
 - A Flask application instance is created, and Flask extensions like Bcrypt for password hashing and JWTManager for token-based authentication are initialized.
 - CORS (Cross-Origin Resource Sharing) is enabled allowing the backend to accept requests from different origins.

 #### Configuration:

 - A secret key for JWT (JSON Web Tokens) is generated for securing token-based authentication.
 - Environment variables are loaded (e.g., database connection strings) using dotenv.
 - MongoDB client is set up to connect to a database, and collections and GridFSBucket for file storage are initialized.

 #### Routes and Endpoints:

 - Various endpoints are defined for different functionalities such as user registration, login, email and username checks, file uploads (both general and specific to a user's profile picture), and project management.
 - The /upload endpoint allows files to be uploaded and stored in MongoDB using GridFS.
 - The /checkEmail, /checkUsername, /submit, /login, and other user-related endpoints allow for user management such as registration, email validation, and authentication.
 - Password validation for login uses bcrypt to securely check hashed passwords.
 - JWT tokens are used for authentication and are required for certain actions like uploading a profile picture or adding a project.
 - Project and audio management is facilitated through endpoints that allow adding projects, uploading audio files to projects, and retrieving project-related information.

 #### File Upload and Retrieval:

 - Files (like profile pictures and audio files) can be uploaded and linked to users or projects.
 GridFS is used for storing files that exceed the BSON document size limit in MongoDB.
 - File metadata is managed, and files can be retrieved via specific endpoints, allowing for dynamic content management related to user profiles and projects.

 #### Security and Data Management:

 - jwt_required decorator is used to protect routes that require user authentication.
 - Data validation and error handling are implemented to ensure that the backend responds appropriately to invalid requests or database errors.

 #### Running the Application:

 Overall, this backend is designed for a platform where users can create profiles, manage projects, and upload files, with secure authentication and data storage practices.

+---

-# ——————————————— Setting up the Frontend ——————————————————— #
+# Setting up the Frontend

+---

 Ensure the latest version of Node.js is installed on your device